Rangers vs. Tigers Player Props Betting Odds

-Player props can be found for Marcus Semien and Riley Greene, among others, when the Texas Rangers visit the Detroit Tigers at Comerica Park on Tuesday at 6:40 PM ET.
+The Texas Rangers visit the Detroit Tigers at Comerica Park on Wednesday at 1:10 PM ET.
+Those looking to place a player prop wager can find odds on Marcus Semien and others in this matchup.

 Bet on this matchup or its props with DraftKings!